I know your lives have been on hold while you waited for it.

 Or the “psychotically, irrationally, erotically codependent” brothers we have in the Winchesters on Supernatural.
 They’re not incestuous.
 But their codependence and love for each other takes things to a level that excludes significant others.
 The girl was real.
 At least that’s what we’re to assume, because Carly sees her as well at the end of the episode, but Carly wasn’t exactly mentally stable herself after some of the tests she had to undergo on her little space adventure.
 So maybe she and Spencer were actually having the same hallucination, and isn’t that delightful?
 In 1×03 “iDream Of Dance”, they have the same dream, so maybe it’s not such a crazy idea.Spencer and Carly are so close that they actually share hallucination/dream space.

 I don’t know if this will come up on the show – I don’t know how the show will end or when – but Seattle has a ton of colleges.
 In fact, I have three friends who all went to college in Seattle, and none of them went to the same school.
+And I don’t even have that many friends.
 So, conceivably, Carly doesn’t have to go anywhere.
 She could still live with Spencer and go to college while living there.
 They seem to live downtown, which makes travel that much easier.
 I’m just sayin’.

 “iFix A Popstar” (3×14) is an episode that always stuck in my head as being rather boring and generally uncomfortable to watch, although it has few choice moments.
 Spencer’s b-plot is that he is dating Gibby’s mother, who he met independently on the street, and didn’t know who she was.
 Her face seems familiar to him, but it takes Gibby actually walking in on one of their dates for the truth to come out.After that, Spencer can’t see her as anything other than Gibby.I have to love that Carly is indirectly responsible for this relationship of Spencer’s not working out.
 Even more so than that, because Gibby’s mother begins to only be able to see Carly in Spencer’s face.I was thrilled to see this relationship of Spencer’s in particular fall apart, because Gibby’s mother is probably threat #1.
 Spencer and Carly are never going to get together, so the best I can hope for is for the show to end with both of them single.
-But if Spencer were to end up with a woman, Gibby’s mother is the best candidate.
+But if Spencer were to end up with someone, Gibby’s mother is the best candidate from the writers’ perspective.
 He really liked her at first, and she really liked him, his socks too.
 And look at the children she raised!
+Spencer likes them and he’s popular with them.
 Plus she’s not just a one-off character: she’s Gibby’s mom!
 She appears in several episodes, and is mentioned in even more.
 But even if she’s not around, she’s still a character however unknown because she’s the mother of a regular!
-(She’s a lovely woman, but I do have to add that she seemed rather old in this episode.
-She seemed a lot hotter when she appeared in the first season, bringing Gibby his underwear.)

 And I don’t think I said this already, but there isn’t necessarily a reason why Spencer should be single.
 He could have a regular girlfriend, he could have a fiancée, he could even be married.
 He could have a love interest who lives in the building and they have flirtations every other episode as their love story builds.
 There would be plenty of storylines that could go along with those developments, even if he had always been married since before the show started.
 But they left him single, without a love interest he dates in more than one episode.
 The girl who liked him in the tux makes a secondary appearance a season later, but it’s because she thinks Spencer is dead and has nothing to do with being interested in him, or a continued relationship.
 And, in fact, when she learns Spencer’s not dead and starts calling him a freak, Carly just stands there laughing, enjoying it all, and even remarking upon the fact that she’s enjoying it all.
 (That’s 3×12 “iEnrage Gibby”).